tanvincible/tanvincible.github.io/tips.md

 9. Invest Regularly in Your Knowledge Portfolio
 10. Critically Analyze What You Read and Hear
 11. English is Just Another Programming Language
+12. It’s Both What You Say and the Way You Say It
+13. Build Documentation In, Don’t Bolt It On
+14. Good Design Is Easier to Change Than Bad Design
+15. DRY—Don’t Repeat Yourself

 #### [← Back to Home](/)